By mass

 - Specific heat

-How much heat must we add to turn 25 kg of ice at a temperature of -15 degrees Celsius into water with a temperature of 23 degrees?
-Specific heat of fusion 333 kJ/kg. - Capacity of iron
+How much heat must be added to convert 25 kg of ice at −15 °C into water at 23 °C?
+The specific heat of fusion of ice is 333 kJ/kg. - Water + temperature

-What was the initial temperature of an iron object weighing 30 kg that, when heated to 39 degrees Celsius, absorbed 3.5 kJ of heat?
-The specific heat capacity of iron is 450 J/kg/°C. - Receiving heat
+What was the initial temperature of an iron object weighing 30 kg that absorbed 3.5 kJ of heat when heated to 39 °C?
+The specific heat capacity of iron is 450 J/(kg·°C). - Aluminum ignote

-How many degrees Celsius was an iron cylinder weighing 300 g heated in a water bath if it received heat of 7.2 kJ? (specific heat capacity of iron c = 0.46kJ/kg/ºC) - Lead melt
+How many degrees Celsius was an iron cylinder weighing 300 g heated in a water bath if it received heat of 7.2 kJ? (specific heat capacity of iron c = 0.46 kJ/kg/ºC) - Transformer oil temperature